 You can’t miss the sweeping change happening in Deptford in the last few years.
 With new independent restaurants and bars popping up on or along its high street it would be hard not to notice and appreciate many of the new offerings.
 We’re currently experiencing a bit of ‘East London re-gen fatigue’ so are taking pleasure in heading south to see what’s happening!

 After a few trips we only just realised how much more there is waiting to be discovered in Deptford thanks to an email that hit our inbox from Rhodri Jones, a friend and producer at Southbank Centre.
 Rhodri has recently moved south east with his vegan girlfriend and the pair have been dining their way through the local eateries to find their favorite vegan dishes.
-From solid brunch options to cosy boozers — these are where the locals have their plant-based food in SE8.
+From solid brunch options to cosy boozers, here are the best vegetarian friendly restaurants in Deptford.

 Boho retro tropical vibes, plant filled interiors and art exhibited could all be seamlessly relocated to Austin, TX.
 Isla Ray serves up a great breakfast & brunch, and open sourdough sandwiches all day long.

 A new age caribbean serving secret homemade jerk barbecue sauce for fast casual dining.

 Mama doesn’t let her Veggie Jerks down.
 Their vegetarian jerk burgers are made from sweet potato, kidney beans, black eyed peas, coconut, plantain, thyme, parsley and “Mama’s Secret Jerk Marinade”, all finished off in natural breadcrumbs.
 'BiriYardie' is a great vegan option, made with BBQ soya strips.